Is an inflation-linked annuity or a level annuity better value?

 Inflation-linked annuity vs level annuity

-In January 2023, inflation was at 10.1%, and while it gradually dropped, it remained above 5% until September.
-But inflation is now back at the Bank of England’s 2% target.
+In January 2023, inflation was at 10.1%, and while it gradually dropped, it remained above 5% until September last year.
+But inflation is now close to the Bank of England’s 2% target.
 This could mean inflation-linked annuities fall out of favour.

 However, Helen Morrissey, head of retirement analysis at Hargreaves Lansdown, cautions against forgetting about these retirement products and says they may still be worth considering.